falzonv/discreet-launcher/CONTRIBUTING.md

 - Before creating a new ticket, **please check if this bug has already been reported** and feel free to add comments to an existing ticket.
 You may have new information that could help to solve the issue.
 - **Give a description as clear as possible** of the bug you are facing, you can also include screenshots or videos if you think this will **make the issue easier to reproduce**.
-- Please **indicate the version of Discreet Launcher** that you are currently using, you can find this information at the end of the "Settings / Help" page (look for something like "v1.0.0") **and your Android version** if possible.
+- Please **indicate the version of Discreet Launcher** that you are currently using, you can find this information on top of the "About" dialog (look for something like "v1.0.0") **and your Android version** if possible.

-## Suggest a new feature or improvement

-If you think about something that could improve Discreet Launcher, feel free to suggest it!

-Here are some guidelines about suggesting improvements:

-- Before creating a new ticket, **please check if this feature or improvement has already been suggested** and feel free to add comments to an existing ticket to share your point of view about this feature.
-- **Give a description as clear as possible** of the feature or improvement you would like to see implemented, you can also include screenshots or videos if you think this will **make the request easier to understand**.
-- Please note that **some things will not be implemented** (ex: widgets support) because the goals of this launcher are to provide a distraction-free home screen and to use as few permissions as possible while staying light, stable and easy to maintain.

-## Create and maintain a translation
+## Create or update a translation

+The list of existing translations can be found in ticket [#80](https://github.com/falzonv/discreet-launcher/issues/80#issue-932460225), which I also use to notify translators when updates are needed.

 If you are willing to create a new translation, feel free to contact me using the "Issues" or "Pull requests" tab.

-Before going into the process detail, I should warn you that maintaining a translation over time can be time-consuming because almost every release introduces a few new strings or modify some of the existing ones.

 Here is the list of things that should be prepared for a new translation:

 - The file [app/src/main/res/values/strings.xml](https://github.com/falzonv/discreet-launcher/blob/main/app/src/main/res/values/strings.xml) has to be copied into a new folder `app/src/main/res/values-<code>/` where `<code>` is the 2-letter locale code for your translation ([see the list of available codes](https://gitlab.com/fdroid/fdroidclient/-/tree/master/app/src/main/res)).